 Wine Bar: In Caymana Bay.
 If you like wine of course… They have about 30 different wine dispensers..
 You give them your credit card, the give you a card to use.
 You swipe it for a taste, a small glass, or a full glass of whichever wine, then go sit outside and enjoy.

 Diving: We go with Nat from InDepth Watersports– Nat@indepthwatersports.com : If not a diver but wanted to try he does a great job of discover scuba dive course… 15 min shore lecture, quick skills test and then a 40 ft dive.

 Snorkeling: I don’t do much snorkeling since I am a diver, but great snorkeling off Sunset House and many other places near there..
-Great snorkeling off Turtle reef and a restaurant called Cracked Conch.
+Great snorkeling off Turtle reef.
 Macabuca, the bar attached is a nice place to have a beer or even a quick bite to eat.
 I’ve heard good things about the all you can eat bbq night, but hey, I’m from Texas and a bbq snob!
 Cemetery reef down from the Anchorage is also one of the best snorkeling sites.

 Other things; Stingray City, but try to go on a day when there are no cruise ships in town.
 1) much more enjoyable 2) the stingrays are hungrier) We have rented a boat the last couple of times.
 Last time the girls boyfriends are big fishermen, so we went fishing, then to stingray city and rum point (Kaibo).
 Rum point was really not worth it, except to stop off for lunch on a different part of the island.

 Kaibo and just down the road is Starfish point. (only time we had been to starfish point the weather had moved in and the starfish buried themselves in the sand, so only saw 2 starfish..
 Supposedly there are many many more.